django-cms/django-cms/docs/contributing/guideline-for-django-cms-projects.rst

 Projects to be maintained by the django CMS project must have a certain maturity (No proof of concepts, one-off toys or code snippet hosts) and cover a profound functionality.
-They should also be transferred to django CMS with the agreement of the previous maintainer and in consultation with the Tech Committee.
+They should also be transferred to django CMS with the agreement of the previous maintainer and in consultation with the Tech Committee (see `Tech Committee <https://github.com/django-cms/django-cms-mgmt/blob/master/tech-committee/about.md>`_).

 Documentation
 *****************